gbv/paia/paia.md

 PAIA core server
   : HTTP endpoint that implements the PAIA core specification, so
-    all PAIA core methods can be accessed at a common base URL. patron identifier
+    all PAIA core methods can be accessed at a common base URL. patron
+  : An account of a library user patron identifier
   : A Unicode string that identifies a library patron account.